ipv6-feet-under/WriteUps-S.H.E.L.L.CTF21/Reverse Engineering/check_flag/README.md

 # check_flag

-In this Challenge we were given an executable to analyse.
+In this challenge we were given an executable to analyse.
-After downloading the executable the first step was to open it up in IDA and looking for some hard coded passes or checks
+After downloading the executable the first step was to open it up in IDA and looking for some hard coded passes or checks:

 ![check_flag](check_flag.png)